shehzer/Cubic-Bezier-Spline-Tool/README.md

 # Cubic-Bezier-Spline-Tool

-This exercise involves building a limited pen tool that creates and manipulates a cubic Bezier spline.
+This project involves building a limited pen tool that creates and manipulates a cubic Bezier spline.
 The program allows users to add nodes by clicking on the window, connect these nodes as a spline, and render the spline.
 Users can move existing nodes and their control points to modify the spline.

 ## Instructions